-Whether you are building or renovating, constructing buildings that are sustainable can both meet the needs of the present generation, without compromising the ability of future generations to meet their own needs.
-Sustainable building means designing, constructing and operating buildings with low environmental impacts.
+Whether you are building or renovating buildings that are sustainable can meet the needs of the present generation, without compromising the ability of future generations to meet their own needs.
+Sustainable building means designing, constructing and operating buildings to have low environmental impacts.

 The Benefits of Sustainable Buildings